SE(3)-Equivariant and Noise-Invariant 3D Rigid Motion Tracking in Brain MRI: Experiments and Results

 \subsection{Sensitivity and ablation studies}

 In this section, we assess different aspects of our method, starting with its sensitivity to motion and noise.
 Specifically, we simulate testing pairs on Fetal-I by first using small augmentations (fixed rotation angles of 15\dg, shifts of 2 vox., $\sigma_B = \sigma_\xi = 0$) and increasing each value separately.
-Here we compare EquiTrack to the best variant of each baseline.
-Fig.\ref{fig:sensitivity} shows that, although the learning-based methods and ANTs yield a constant accuracy across the ranges of intensity augmentations, they quickly decline with larger motion, and especially rotations for which they lose at best 13 Dice points between 15\dg~and 90\dg~rotations.
-Crucially, EquiTrack overcomes this issue and maintains high accuracy across all augmentations, with all Dice scores above 0.94.
-This considerable improvement further highlights the benefit of using an SE(3)-equivariant network, which enables the identification of robust spatial features across a large range of poses.
+Here we compare EquiTrack to the best variant of each baseline (ANTs for optimisation strategies, 3D-Pose-Net, DLIR, and KeyMorph-SVD), as well as an E-CNN alone (i.e., without a denoiser).
+Fig.\ref{fig:sensitivity} shows that the accuracy of learning methods quickly declines with larger motion, and especially rotations for which they lose at least 13 Dice points across the [15\dg, 90\dg] range.
+In contrast, the E-CNN alone maintains a very high accuracy across the studied ranges of translations and rotations, due to its SE(3)-equivariance.
+However, the E-CNN alone is not able to cope with increasing intensity augmentations (losing 24 and 13 Dice points in the bias field and noise sensitivity studies, respectively).
+On the other hand, the regular CNNs used in learning methods yield constant accuracy across the ranges of simulated bias fields and noises, which highlights their ability to learn noise invariance when trained with appropriate intensity augmentations, and confirms the results of the previous experiment (inefficiency of the denoiser in KeyMorph-denoiser).
+Crucially, EquiTrack is able to get the best of both worlds by combining the rigid equivariance of the E-CNN with the noise invariance of the denoising CNN, and yields scores above 94 Dice points in all cases.